indigotree/www-bagnallcentre-com/content/rooms.md

 {{< roomleft title="Gym" image="uploads/gym.png">}}A well lit room used primarily for classes and workshops of up to 20 people.
 The Bagnall Centre provides gym balls, yoga/pilates mats and head blocks.
 The gym also has a treadmill, an exercise bike, steps, benches, kettle bells and weights.
 Projector facilities are also available. {{< /roomleft >}}

-{{< roomright title="Teaching Kitchen" image="uploads/teaching-kitchen.png">}}A beautifully presented training kitchen accommodating classes of 12 active participants.
+{{< roomright title="Training Kitchen" image="uploads/training-kitchen.png">}}A beautifully presented training kitchen accommodating classes of 12 active participants.
 Spacious, light and fully equipped with all utensils, two large fridges, freezer, dishwasher, gas and electric hobs, two electric ovens and a filtered water tap.
 Projector facilities are also available.{{< /roomright >}}

 {{< roomleft title="T1 Multi Purpose Room" image="uploads/T1-room.jpg">}}This is our most spacious and versatile room.
 With a high quality portable couch it can quickly be set up for bodywork treatments with equipment conveniently stored away when not in use.
 It also boasts 3 comfortable chairs, which makes it ideal for counselling services in a relaxed setting or with circular table and chairs for small group work.{{< /roomleft >}}